vulcanize/vulcanizedb/README.md

 ## Usage
-Usage is broken up into two processes:
+As mentioned above, VulcanizeDB's processes can be split into three categories: syncing, transforming and exposing data.

 ### Data syncing
-To provide data for transformations, raw Ethereum data must first be synced into vDB.
+To provide data for transformations, raw Ethereum data must first be synced into VulcanizeDB.
 This is accomplished through the use of the `headerSync`, `sync`, or `coldImport` commands.
 These commands are described in detail [here](../staging/documentation/sync.md).